 On 15 June the UNSC adopted a Presidential Statement calling for greater facilitation of humanitarian access and deployment of additional monitors for the UN Verification and Inspection Mechanism for Yemen (UNVIM).
 The statement also called for a durable cessation of hostilities.

-All parties to the conflict must ensure the full and effective functioning of the humanitarian lifeline of Hodeidah Port, based on the recommendations of the UNSC Panel of Experts.
+All parties to the conflict must also ensure the full and effective functioning of the humanitarian lifeline of Hodeidah Port, based on the recommendations of the UNSC Panel of Experts.
 The four cranes available to facilitate the delivery and processing of imports at Hodeidah should be installed immediately and UNVIM should be strengthened.
 Parties to the conflict should also facilitate the re-opening of Sana'a airport.

-The UN Human Rights Council should establish an international commission of inquiry to investigate potential mass atrocities committed in Yemen since March 2015.
+The UN Human Rights Council should establish an independent, international commission of inquiry to investigate potential mass atrocities committed in Yemen since March 2015.

-Last Updated: 17 July 2017
+Last Updated: 15 September 2017